ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/payments.md

 #***********************FLOATING BOX SECTION*****************************

 #***********************ACCORDION SECTION*****************************
-statement: "This goal will:   reduce the amount of cash lost to the taxpayer through incorrect payments; clarify and streamline reporting and compliance requirements to focus on actions that make a difference; and partner with states to address improper payments in programs that they administer using Federal funds." #first accordion text
+statement: "Reduce the monetary loss to the tax payers by issuing payments correctly the first time and, as appropriate, recovering funds that were paid incorrectly." #first accordion text

-challenge: While all improper payments can compromise citizens’ trust in Government, only a portion stem from fraud or lead to actual loss of taxpayer dollars.
-In addition to the incorrect payments themselves, improper payments also impose costs associated with fixing mistakes and recovering funds.
-Historically, the Federal Government has focused on improper payments broadly, including process errors that do not affect money paid, rather than strategically targeting monetary loss to taxpayers." #second accordion text
+challenge: While improper payments may compromise citizens' trust in government, they are not always indicative of fraud, nor do they necessarily represent payments that should not have been made. " #second accordion text

-opportunity: "The Federal Government will:  reduce the annual amount of cash lost to the taxpayer; reduce burden on agencies to help focus their efforts strategically; and increase collaboration with states to further reduce cash lost. " #third accordion text
+opportunity: "To improve the efficiencies of government programs by focusing on getting government payments right the first time they are made and reducing the cost associated with an incorrect payment. " #third accordion text

 action-2018-Q1: "/CAP/CAP/action_plans/FY2018_Q1_Getting_Payments_Right.pdf"
 action-2018-Q2: "/CAP/CAP/action_plans/FY2018_Q2_Getting_Payments_Right.pdf"